 - Cancellous screws, which are designed for fixation of cancellous bone, are longer and have a larger pitch than cortical screws.
 Cancellous screw threads are more deeply cut and widely spaced, and the shaft can be fully threaded or only partially threaded.
 The screws generally come in lengths from 0.138” (3.5 mm) to 0.256” (6.5 mm).

 Other Variables in the Design of Bone Screws

-Besides variations in threading and pitch, bone screws can have holes, steps, slots, and other features produced thanks to the precision capabilities of CNC Swiss machining.
+Besides variations in threading and pitch, bone screws can have holes, steps, slots, and other features produced thanks to the capabilities of CNC Swiss high precision machining.
 For instance, different types of bone screw heads can be created to meet specific needs:

 - Screws for anchoring teeth may have a tapered head onto which a replacement tooth can be pressed.